svenstaro/genact/README.md

 This is mostly a note for me on how to release this thing:

+- Make sure `CHANGELOG.md` is up to date.
 - `cargo release --dry-run`
 - `cargo release`
 - Releases will automatically be deployed by Github Actions.